Legitimate ground-truth-free metrics for deep uncertainty classification scoring: EXPERIMENTS

 Another important point to highlight are the different shades of scoring performance that UQ-AUC and UQ-C-index promote respectively.
 Those are in fact rooted in the definitions of the uncertainty ground truth to which each metric is tied and the different validity properties they enjoy (\cref{thm:proof_nested_sets_phi} and \cref{thm:proof_nested_sets_varphi} respectively).
 While UQ-AUC promotes scoring functions allowing to secure input space regions where the trained model issues correct class predictions, UQ-C-index promotes scoring functions allowing to secure input space regions where the trained model issues optimal class predictions.
 The difference between the two is rather subtle but it can be argued that UQ-C-index has the advantage to reward scoring functions that rank highly inputs that the model learnt to map to the most probable class labels and filters out correct labeling arising from lucky outcomes where $Y\neq \hat{y}_{\textrm{bay}}$ while having $Y = \hat{y}$.
 On a same note, when the aleatoric uncertainty vanishes, then properties \cref{thm:proof_nested_sets_phi} and \cref{thm:proof_nested_sets_varphi} become equivalent and the two metrics will promote similar scoring functions.

-\section{Experiments}
+\section{EXPERIMENTS}

-This section is dedicated to experimentally illustrating the soundness of the investigated UQ metrics.
+This section is dedicated to experimentally illustrating the soundness of the investigated UQ metrics\footnote{All code is available in the following repository: \url{https://github.com/owkin/legitimate-uq-metrics}.}.
 In this setting, we emphasize that the proposed metrics are ground-truth free and can be used to evaluate UQ methods solely based on $\left( \mathbf{x}, y \right) $ pairs.
 However for the sake of comparison, we need a ground-truth dependent metric, namely the Kendall correlation $\kappa \left( s; \textrm{gt} \right) $ between a scoring $s$ and ground truth $ \textrm{gt} \in \left\{ \phi, \varphi \right\} $.
-We conducted our experiment first on synthetic data, where the uncertainty ground-truth in tractable by design.
-Then we scale our experiment on two real-world datasets, CIFAR10 and ImageNet, and leverage extra human annotations as a proxy for UQ ground-truth.
-More details on the datasets and the models used are provided in the appendix.
-All code is available in the supplementary materials.
+We conducted our experiment first on synthetic data, where the uncertainty ground-truth is tractable by design.
+Then we scale our experiment on three real-world datasets, CIFAR10, R-ImageNet and OASST2, and leverage extra human annotations as a proxy for UQ ground-truth.
+More details on the datasets and the models used are provided in \cref{app:exp-detail}.
 Extra experiments notably illustrating some of our theoritical findings are presented in \cref{app:exp-detail}.

 In the supervised learning setting, the ground truths $\phi$ and $\varphi $ cannot be obtained from $\left( \mathbf{x}, y \right) $ pairs which is why this kind of evaluation can only be carried out (with maximal reliability) using synthetic data where the data generating distribution is known.
 To obtain closed forms for $\phi $ and $\varphi $, we design a toy binary classification dataset which is a mixture of two overlapping Gaussian distributions in input space, one for each label.
 The dataset is described at length in \cref{app:exp-detail}.